How to Buy Sugarverse (CNDY) Guide - MEXC

 P2P platforms let users buy and sell Sugarverse (CNDY) directly from other traders.
 These platforms offer various payment methods, such as bank transfers, PayPal, or even cash.
 While P2P trading provides flexibility, it's essential to use platforms with escrow services to ensure transaction security.

-Each method has its advantages, but centralized exchanges like MEXC remain the most straightforward and efficient way to buy CNDY, especially for beginners.
+Each method has its advantages, but centralised exchanges like MEXC remain the most straightforward and efficient way to buy CNDY, especially for beginners.

 How to Buy Sugarverse?